-

 Knitting Group

 This free knitting group, led by veteran knitter Lisa Rosen, welcomes knitters of all levels.
 No experience required.
 Sit and knit with your friends or get help with your project.
+Drop ins are welcome.

 -